asudhakar/ani20006-dynamics_for_games_and_animation/Lab 3 - v2.0/Assets/Report/report.md

 - Flame, smoke and embers: shuriken particle system was used.
 - The water could've been simulated using the shuriken system, but the built-in collision module was hard to use, and they didn't support the use of physics material.

-![enter image description here](https://docs.unity3d.com/cn/2018.3/uploads/Main/PartSysCollisionInsp.png) Fig. 3 Collision module for the shuriken system (there are no slots to insert the physics material, unlike a normal collider does)
+![enter image description here](https://docs.unity3d.com/cn/2018.3/uploads/Main/PartSysCollisionInsp.png)

+Fig. 4 Collision module for the shuriken system (there are no slots to insert the physics material, unlike a normal collider does)

-![enter image description here](https://docs.unity3d.com/uploads/Main/Inspector-PhysicMaterial.png) Fig. 4 A physics material
+![enter image description here](https://docs.unity3d.com/uploads/Main/Inspector-PhysicMaterial.png)

+Fig. 5 A physics material

-A physics material allows control over an object's friction and bounciness against a surface, and not being able include this meant it would be difficult to make the system behave like water.
+Physics materials allow control over an object's friction and bounciness against a surface, and not being able include this meant it would be difficult to make the system behave like water.
 So, I decided to make the fluid system from scratch by creating/duplicating multiple spheres in the scene, giving them a rigid body and physics material to make each water particle behaving like a blob of water, while hoping I could learn ray marching in time to complete the simulation.

 ## Other Objects and Concepts
 > List/explain any extra things you have added to your scene that aren't addressed in other parts of your report that you want to highlight.

-- Campfire model for realism
+- Campfire model as prop for the fire
-- Invisible ramp to transfer water particles (making it transparent didn't make sense, might as well not have it visible)
+- Invisible ramp to transfer water particles (having it visible was unnecessary since it blocks the view of the water particles)
 - Flickering light - realism

 ======================================================
 # Insights/Questions/Comments
 ##### Q: Did you attempt any new dynamic systems not covered in the unit so far (i.e. anything other than rigid bodies and particles)?
 What motivated you to try/use it (or not try them)?
-A: Fluid system
+A: Fluid system.
+It was the next step in my list of dynamic systems to learn.

 ##### Q: Did you run into any issues with any processes you did in this task?
 List/explain what you tried/how/if/ you solved it or not.
 A: